alpyalti/Issuefy/issuefy-mvp-prd.md

 8. Cleaned text lives in **Neon**; R2 is optional and only for raw HTML.
 9. Enforce **plan limits and per-cycle API-call budgets** (section 21) with the limit-reached behavior, even before billing is wired — this is the cost control.
 Track usage in `usage_counters`.
 10. Auth emails are handled by **Clerk**; **Resend** sends only product emails (welcome, trial reminder, usage notices).
+11. Onboarding is **website-first**: the company and each competitor are added by **URL only** and auto-enriched (basic info + social links) via the standard ScraperAPI endpoint behind `POST /api/enrich`; the discovered profile is always shown for confirmation and is editable, with a manual fallback.
+The company profile is **optional** (skippable) and, when present, feeds the AI context.
+Competitors and keywords are editable and removable after onboarding (sections 13.11, 15.8, 17.2, 17.5).

 Keep the MVP simple, stable, and focused on project setup, competitor and keyword tracking, public source discovery and scraping, clickable sources, AI signal extraction, one short daily AI summary, and a clean dashboard.